Stepparent adoption family

 In addition, not every parent must consent to the adoption.
 Under Florida law, the only individuals required to consent generally are (1) the mother of the child, (2) the father of the child if the child was born while the father was married to the mother, the child is the father’s by a prior adoption, the child has been adjudicated by the court to be the father’s child, the father has filed an affidavit of paternity or is listed on the child’s birth certificate, or finally, if the father has filed an acknowledgment of paternity in the Florida putative father registry.
 Note that Florida court decisions may alter the list of who must consent to an adoption.

 Should we find the parent whose rights will be terminated, we must serve a copy of the adoption documents.
-Serving the documents is the lawful method of giving the required papers to the person who must be noticed.
+Serving the documents is the lawful method of giving the required papers to the person who must be notified.

 In general, there are four ways to serve any person: